 Do you give out CD’s with all the files?

-No. My clients receive their final images via digital download.
-This comes in the form of an email with a link to a password protected gallery and a special PIN required for download.
+My clients receive their final images via digital download.
+This comes in the form of an email with a link to a password protected private gallery and a special PIN required for download.
 You can share this link and password with your friends and family members if you like, and keep the PIN secret.
 Or, if you want others to be able to have a copy of the final images from your session (ie: a large group family session or grandparents who love to make prints)– you can share the PIN with them and they can instantly download their own copies of the images.
 Alternatively, you can choose to purchase a copy of the images on a USB flash drive for an additional fee of $40 (shipping included) per copy.
 Regardless of your choice (digital download or flash drive), you will receive the same images.

 Do you have a studio?
 Where will my session take place?

 Nope!
 Although I was initially trained in studio photography, I don’t believe it is usually an effective space for producing authentic portraits of my subjects.
-Especially kids!
 I’ve found that people tend to feel more relaxed and comfortable in an environment that they are familiar with– especially kids!
-And a comfortable and relaxed subject makes great portraits!
+And a comfortable and relaxed subject makes great portraits.
 That being said, your session will take place pretty much anywhere you want!
 In your home, at a favorite park or playground, or another outdoor or indoor location of your choosing.
 Don’t worry – we’ll come up with a great location that fits your lifestyle! 🙂

 How many images will I get?

 I don’t have a set number of images for any of my sessions.
 The number of images you’ll receive from your session with KMP really depends on two things: (1) what kind of session you have and (2) your specific needs.
 Don’t need a lot of photos?
 No problem!
 Want as much variety as possible in your time slot?
 You’ve got it!
 During our consultation, we’ll discuss the specific shots you’re looking for and that’s the guide I use on the day of your session.
+Regardless, you will receive all of the final, professionally processed images from your session.
+No extra charges or in-person sales sessions, no having to choose 5 images and pay for the rest.
+As long as the image is presentable (ie: nobody’s blinking, sneezing, out of focus, or an otherwise unusable image)– you’ll receive it with your final images!

 Will I get a print release?
 Can I print my photos anywhere?